 If you're not cautious, Karlovy Vary can become costly, but you can save with strategies like looking for discounts and coupons.

 Within Europe, which is known to be an expensive region, Karlovy Vary is a reasonably affordable destination compared to other places.
 It is in the top 25% of cities in Europe for its affordability.
-You can find more affordable cities such as Novi Sad, but there are also more expensive cities, such as Avignon.
+You can find more affordable cities such as Kiev, but there are also more expensive cities, such as Avignon.

 For more details, and to find out if it's within your travel budget, see Is Karlovy Vary Expensive?